Kentucky Car Accident Lawyer

-If you have been seriously injured in an auto wreck, you may be entitled to full compensation for your suffering.
-To learn more about your legal options, get in touch with a car accident lawyer in Kentucky.
+Have you been seriously hurt in a car accident?
+You may be due full compensation for your suffering.
+Learn more about your legal options.
+Get in touch with a car accident lawyer in Kentucky.

-Motor vehicle accidents are known for producing catastrophic injuries.
-When someone else is to blame for the collision you were involved in, this party should be compelled to cover your costs.
-However, in order to accomplish this goal, you may need to prepare to go to court.
-If you are feeling overwhelmed thinking of filing a civil claim, a qualified Kentucky car accident lawyer may be able to ease your fears.
+Car accidents are known for producing major injuries.
+When someone else is to blame for your accident, they should cover your costs.
+To make this happen, you may need to prepare to go to court.
+Feeling overwhelmed thinking of filing a civil claim?
+A qualified Kentucky car accident lawyer can ease your fears.

-At Wilt & Klausing, PLLC, we are dedicated to helping those across the state of Kentucky who have endured traumatic injuries.
-It is our goal to ensure that the individual or entity that is responsible for causing your accident and resulting injuries pays for what they put you through.
+At Wilt & Associates, PLLC, we are dedicated to helping those injured across Kentucky.
+We want the individual or entity responsible for causing your accident and injuries to pay for what they put you through.

-Every car accident is different, and there are countless ways a motor vehicle wreck can happen.
-Maybe you were struck by a semi as you drove through a green light, or perhaps your SUV rolled over on the highway as you jerked the wheel to avoid colliding with a motorcycle, for example.
-Other types of car accidents might include sideswipe accidents, rear-end collisions, and head-on collisions, to name a few.
+Every car accident is different, and there are countless ways a car accident can happen.
+Maybe you were struck by a semi as you drove through a green light.
+Or perhaps your SUV rolled over on the highway as you jerked the wheel to avoid hitting a motorcycle.
+Other types of car accidents include sideswipe accidents, rear-end collisions, and head-on collisions, to name a few.

-Unfortunately, it is quite common for individuals who are involved in car crashes to suffer from catastrophic injuries or even pass away due to the impact of the collision.
+Unfortunately, sometimes those who are in car accidents suffer from major injuries or even pass away.
 Some of the most frequently seen types of injuries that car accidents are known to produce include:

 - Full-thickness burns